LesFerch/DesktopPic/doc/v2/README.md

 Use your keyboard **left** and **right** arrows (or **spacebar** and **backspace**) to select a picture to stamp.

+**Note**: HEIC/HEIF and WEBP images are not supported for the stamp feature.
+PNG images are recommended, but other bitmap formats, such as JPG, may also be used.

 ### Step 3: Move and Resize

 - Drag the DesktopPic window to where you want to stamp the image.
 - Resize the DesktopPic window to the image size you wish to stamp.
-- Click once on the image to correct the DesktopPic window size to the image's aspect ratio.
+- Click once on the image to snap the DesktopPic window size to the image's aspect ratio.

 ### Step 4: Stamp the Image

 Click the **Stamp** button to stamp the image to the current desktop wallpaper.

-If desired, repeat steps 2-4 to stamp more images.
+Repeat steps 2-4 to stamp more images.

 **Notes**:
 - Click the **Restore** button to restore the *unstamped* wallpaper.